A GLIMPSE into the UV Continuum Slopes of the Faintest Galaxies in the Epoch of Reionization: Discussion

 \subsection{Escape Fractions}

 Constraining the escape fractions of galaxies in the EoR is notoriously challenging, yet essential for identifying the sources responsible for reionization.
-At z $>$ 4 direct detections of LyC are improbable, so \fesc\ is usually estimated through indirect tracers calibrated in the local universe.
-The gold standard for estimating \fesc\ is a multivariate predictor combining information on dust attenuation, nebular properties, and ionization state \citep{SaldanaLopez2022, Jaskot2024, Mascia2024}.
+At z $>$ 4 direct detections of LyC are improbable due to absorption from neutral hydrogen in the IGM \citep{Inoue2014}, so \fesc\ is often estimated through indirect tracers calibrated in the local universe.
+A current gold standard for estimating \fesc\ is a multivariate predictor combining information on dust attenuation, nebular properties, and ionization state \citep{Flury2022, SaldanaLopez2022, Jaskot2024, Mascia2024}.
 Since the UV continuum slope traces both the dust and gas content of a galaxy, it is a powerful single variable predictor of \fesc\ \citep{Chisholm2022}, especially for populations of faint galaxies at high redshift where additional indirect indicators are observationally infeasible.

-To contextualize whether our UV slopes are indeed correlated with \fesc, we analyze the relations between $\beta$, A$_{\rm V}$, H$\alpha$ emission, and \muv\ for the photometrically selected z $\sim$ 6.3 sample where H$\alpha$ is covered by the F480M filter.
-The left panel of Figure \ref{fig:xiion} shows rest-frame EW(H$\alpha$) versus $\beta$, with points colored by their best-fit A$_{\rm V}$ from the standard \textsc{Bagpipes} model.
+To contextualize whether our UV slopes are indeed correlated with \fesc, we analyze the relations between $\beta$, A$_{\rm V}$, H$\alpha$ emission, and \muv\ for the photometrically selected z $\sim$ 6.3 sample of Chisholm et al.\ (in prep.).
+The rest-frame H$\alpha$ equivalent widths (EW) are calculated from the F480M photometric excess and the dust-corrected $\xi_{\rm {ion}}$ is measured from the H$\alpha$ luminosity and SED fits of Chisholm et al.\ (in prep.), which assume an SMC dust curve.
+We note these values are lower limits because any escaping LyC would reduce H$\alpha$ emission, leading to an underestimation of the intrinsic $\xi_{\rm {ion}}$.

+The left panel of Figure \ref{fig:xiion} shows EW(H$\alpha$) versus $\beta$, with points colored by their best-fit A$_{\rm V}$ from the standard \textsc{Bagpipes} model.
 The strong correlation between $\beta$ and A$_{\rm V}$ emphasizes that the UV slope primarily traces dust attenuation.
 We overlay the constant star-formation rate stellar population synthesis models with \fesc=0 and \fesc=0.5 from \citet{Zackrisson2013}, adding dust attenuation to the zero \fesc\ model.
 As shown by the pink curve, the UV slope evolves minimally with age, reddening by $\Delta \beta \sim 0.5$ over 100 Myr.
-From the observed H$\alpha$ luminosities, we estimate the dust-corrected $\xi_{\rm {ion}}$, noting these represent lower limits because any escaping LyC would reduce H$\alpha$ emission and thus lead to an underestimation of the intrinsic $\xi_{\rm {ion}}$.
 The right panel of Figure \ref{fig:xiion} shows $\xi_{\rm {ion}}$ versus $\beta$, now colored according to \muv.